 This lesson covers how to reuse parts of an automation flow elsewhere by creating sub-flows and how to add parameters to a sub-flow.

-Learn to design data-driven automation by using spreadsheets, databases, web services, and command line scripts.
+Drive web automation flows with data from external sources like spreadsheets, databases, web services, and command line scripts.

-Automate web forms and learn how to use the Database building block to drive values dynamically into a form.
+Automate forms and fields in any web application.
+Learn how to use the Database building block to drive values dynamically into a form.

 Automatically read and retrieve text, selections, numbers, etc. from a web page, including text fields, drop-downs, and radio buttons.

-Learn to work with lists of web elements to be used for automation and how to select all elements of the same type.
+This tutorial covers how to work with lists of web elements, like table rows.
+Learn how to select all elements of the same type with a single capture.

-Learn how to automate a mobile website by designing automation cases locally and then run them in the cloud.
+Learn how you can apply the same intuitive web automation approach to mobile.
+Design automation flows locally and then run them in the cloud.